 The only way you can get a break on penalties if you experienced some extenuating circumstances, or you’re at least 62, retired, or disabled; or you underpaid because of reasonable cause and not intentionally.

-Now that we’ve covered these four facts about estimated taxes you’re in a better position now than when you started reading!
+Now that we’ve covered these four facts about quarterly taxes you’re in a better position now than when you started reading!
 Let me know in the comments what you think.